csonuryilmaz/heybot/heybot/README.md

 ```
 $ heybot -do begin_issue.hb
 ```

+As a common practice a **.hb** file starts with parameter *OPERATION*  and it is followed by required parameters to do that operation metioned.
+In [workspace](https://github.com/csonuryilmaz/utilities/tree/master/heybot/workspace) you can find example **.hb** templates for each operation.
+You can copy them, and define your own operation by filling parameters.
+Also it's a best practice to give you **.hb** files a readable name.
+For ex: send_local_changes_to_test_env.hb

 Let's dive into some details and explain them with examples.
 Below there is a list of operations that you can use with heybot.